-Over the past year, each Director completed a written questionnaire on a number of topics, including Board composition and structure, Board and committee responsibilities and effectiveness, Director engagement and performance, and Board meetings and resources.
+This year's self-evaluation process included a written questionnaire completed by each Director and, for the first time, also included individual interviews with each independent Director conducted by the Lead Director and the Nominating and Corporate Governance Committee Chair.
+The evaluation covered a number of topics, including Board composition and structure, Board and committee responsibilities and effectiveness, Director engagement and performance (including individual Director performance), Board priorities and Board meetings and resources.
 The results were discussed by the full Board, with management, and in an executive session of the independent Directors.
-In addition, each standing committee conducted its own self-evaluation and reported on the same to the full Board.
+In addition, each standing committee conducted its own self-evaluation and reported on the same to the full